Br1sbane/test02/content/blog/Earn_crypto_on_the_go.md

 While this amount may not seem substantial, earning crypto through these apps is definitely a step in the right direction.

-So, if you're curious, give it a try and see what the crypto world has in store for you.
+So, if you are curious, give it a try and see what the crypto world has in store for you.

 Happy stacking!